project-meucci/thimm.github.io/docs/Farmerama/41-turtle-island-banana-bonanza-soil-regeneration-and-market-garden-updates.md

 ---
-title: 41: Turtle Island, banana bonanza, soil regeneration and market garden updates
+title: 41 Turtle Island Banana Bonanza Soil Regeneration And Market Garden Updates
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2018-12-30)